albrow/jobs/README.md

 - Follow the instructions in the section called [Installing Redis more properly](http://redis.io/topics/quickstart#installing-redis-more-properly).
 - Make sure you understand how [Redis Persistence](http://redis.io/topics/persistence) works and have edited your config file to get your desired persistence.
-I recommend using both RDB and AOF and setting fsync to either "always" or "everysec".
+We recommend using both RDB and AOF and setting fsync to either "always" or "everysec".

 After that, you can install Jobs like you would any other go package: `go get github.com/albrow/jobs`.